 - You cannot change the name of an administration account.
-Instead, you must delete the account and then recreate it with the new name. - · Only group administrator accounts can modify the pools for a pool administrator; the volume assignments, pools, quotas, or replication partners for a volume administrator; or enable or disable any account. - · Only a group administrator can modify the attributes of another group administrator account (including changing it to a read-only account), with the exceptions noted above for the default grpadmin account. - You cannot apply read-only permission to a volume administrator or pool administrator account.
-Only group administrator accounts can set or remove the read-only flag. - A pool administrator can see all volumes in their pools.
+Instead, you must delete the account and then recreate it with the new name. - Accounts with group administrator privileges can modify the pools for a pool administrator; the volume assignments, pools, quotas, or replication partners for a volume administrator; or enable or disable any account. - Accounts with group administrator privileges can modify the attributes of another group administrator account (including changing it to a read-only account), with the exceptions noted above for the default grpadmin account. - You cannot apply read-only permission to a volume administrator or pool administrator account.
+Accounts with group administrator privileges can set or remove the read-only flag. - A pool administrator can see all volumes in their pools.
 The pool administrator can unassign any volume in their pools.
 However, the pool administrator cannot change any volume administrator's pool access privileges or storage quotas. - An existing account (for example, a group administrator) cannot change its type (for example, to volume administrator or pool administrator).
 If you need to change the privileges on an account, delete the existing account and create a new one of the desired type.